preenet/SETAR/README.md

 # Wisesight corpus
 For wisesight sentiment, we will use diffent split from the kaggle compitition (see source code).
 Information regarding the corpus can be found from https://github.com/PyThaiNLP/wisesight-sentiment

+# Thaitale corpus
+Information regarding the corpus can be found from https://github.com/dsmlr/40-Thai-Children-Stories